-Funding for Touchnet E bill.
-Touchnet eBill is the University's official method for sending student account balance due notifications.
-It allows students to view current and previous account detail; automatically be notified when new balances are due; make online payments with a credit card or e-Check; and allow students the ability to designate an authorized user who can make online payments on the student's behalf.
-In FY20, we secured funding for this solution from one-time funds.
+- Inventory Software: Clayton State University is required to conduct a mandatory physical equipment inventory annually.
+We currently perform this task manually, which is time-consuming.
+An inventory software will increase efficiency and accuracy in inventory counts as well as tracking equipment movements from one location to another. - Touchnet eBill: Touchnet eBill is the University's official method for sending student account balance due notifications.
+It allows students to view current and previous account detail; automatically be notified when new balances are due; make online payments with a credit card or e-Check; and allow authorized users the ability to make online payments.
+In FY20, we secured funding for this solution from lapsed salaries.
 Permanent funding is needed to continue offering our students a more convenient way to view and pay their bill.